All About Pilaf… How It Originated In Persia, The Best Way Of Making It, And How To Achieve The Elusive Tahdig

 I suppose it’s obvious, but until I’d read Nicolson’s book I’d never given a thought to how revealing language can be.
 And language describing food does not just provide a snapshot of a particular era, it’s also a kind of living history, a link between the ever-developing present to the foundations of the past.

 An excellent example of this is the pilaf.
-A couple of thousand years after Homer was writing about geese and bees, another word picture, this time opening out onto the middle-eastern world emerges, particularly in terms of food, with ‘pilaf’ being common to cuisines of many different nations included in that immense area.
+A couple of thousand years after Homer was writing about geese and bees, another word picture, this time opening out onto the middle-eastern world emerges, particularly in terms of food, with ‘pilaf’ being common to cuisines of the many different nations included in that immense area.
 All of these regions have different, same-root words for pilaf – palau, pilau, plov, pelau, piláfi, pulav, palaw, pilaw, pulaka…..

 The source seems to be Persia, and that must have been a place of rice.